-As I prepared for my recruiting trends presentation in Las Vegas, I made a quick trick to the restroom mostly to calm my nerves.
-I left my laptop, my mifi, my purse, my credit cards and ID all stored in a large pink bag just behind the podium where I was speaking.
-I brought my mobile phone and my Google Glass (which I was wearing on my face) to the restroom with me.
-Mobile plays such an important part in our lives that we leave our wallets, credit cards and ID at the restaurant table and bring our phones.
+I went to the restroom quickly before my recruiting trends presentation in Las Vegas, largely to soothe my anxiety.
+My laptop, mifi, pocketbook, credit cards, and ID were all kept in a huge pink bag right behind the platform where I was speaking.
+I went to the restroom with my phone and my Google Glass (which I was wearing on my face).
+Because mobile phones are so vital in our life, we leave our wallets, credit cards, and identification at the restaurant table and only bring our phones.

-- Recruiting is Mobile.
-Recruiting is mobile because our audience has access completely on the go.
-Mobile has driven increases in social networks and changed how you build a website.
-While apps are fun and I am looking at creating one for Blogging4Jobs, mobile rendering of your website to accommodate multiple devices beyond just the iPhone is what your priority should be in recruiting.
+- Recruiting is mobile since our audience is always on the go.
+Mobile has increased the number of social networks and modified the way websites are built.
+While apps are fun, and I am considering developing one for Blogging4Jobs, your priority in recruiting should be mobile rendering of your website to accommodate multiple devices other than the iPhone.

 - Conversations are More Fluid and the expectation is that they should happen immediately.
 Ninety-nine percent of text messages are read and received within 90 seconds.
 The expectation has been set because of mobile that we, as in individuals and consumers expect responses immediately.
 Your candidates and job seekers expectations are the same and yet only 50% of job seekers receive any kind of communication from a company once they apply for a job opening.

-Mobile, mobile, mobile.
-It is the way in which we work, live and engage those we know personally and professionally.
-As recruiters, we have come along way.
-We’ve adopted and embraced social recruiting and employment branding activities like tweeting and instagraming our job opportunities.
-In order to win the talent war, we have to think bigger and dig deeper immersing ourselves into what the job search is like for our candidate to truly understand the importance and role of mobile for the audience and attention we are trying to seek.
+Mobile, mobile, and more mobile.
+It is the way we work, live, and interact with those we know personally and professionally.
+We’ve gone a long way as recruiters.
+We’ve embraced social recruiting and employment branding initiatives such as tweeting and Instagramming our job openings.
+To win the talent war, we must think bigger and dig deeper, immersing ourselves in the job search experience of our candidates in order to truly understand the importance and role of mobile for the audience and attention we seek.